PolarGeospatialCenter/imagery_utils/README.md

 ## CONTACT
-Claire Porter
-Polar Geospatial Center
-porte254@umn.edu
+To report any questions or issues, please open a github issue or contact the Polar Geospatial Center: pgc-support@umn.edu